 Canadian Chemistry Olympiad (Part C) exams in April

 Eligibility And Costs:

 To be eligible for selection to the Canadian National Olympiad finals, students must be under twenty years of age in July, must have spent at least two years in Canadian schools, and cannot have taken any chemistry courses for credit at university level.
 For travel purposes students should have valid passports.

 The Canadian Chemistry Olympiad Organization will cover transport and accomodation costs for students participating in the national and international competitions.
-Students selected for the national team will be expected to contribute to the cost of attending the international competition.
+Students selected for the national team will be expected to contribute $2000 each to the cost of attending the international competition.